sllabres/GildedRose-XPMan/golden-master-scripts/README.md

 Golden Master scripts for the Gilded Rose Kata
 ==============================================

-As an alternative to using the Texttext tool, here are some simple bash scripts to allow you to work using the Golden Master technique.
+Here are some simple scripts to allow you to work using the Golden Master technique.

-The Golden Master technique involves pushing a large amount of data through your system and recording the output - the Golden Master.
+The Golden Master technique involves pushing a large amount of data through your system and recording the output in a file - the Golden Master.
 After each refactoring step, you push the same data set through your code and compare the output to the Golden Master.

 Generation
 ----------